 Policy Responses to Hunger from Washington D.C.

-From food stamps to school meals, from senior nutrition to support for pregnant mothers and small children – the major food assistance programs get their start in Washington, D.C.
+From food stamps (SNAP) to school meals, from senior nutrition to support for pregnant mothers and small children – the major food assistance programs get their start in Washington, D.C.
 Federal laws and regulations establish eligibility, benefit levels, and program accountability requirements.
-The federal budget pays for the benefits as well as most of the cost of running these key programs, while the states administer and manage the programs.

-Congress has an important opportunity in 2020 to improve the health of millions of our nation’s children by passing a strong reauthorization that protects and strengthens child nutrition programs.
+When nearly Nearly 1 in 4 California low-income households with children sometimes or often don’t have enough food to eat, dramatic policy action is demanded.
+Congress has an important opportunity in 2021 to improve the health of millions of our nation’s children by passing a strong reauthorization that protects and strengthens child nutrition programs.
+Read our Child Nutrition Reauthorization Priorities here.

 Learn more about Federal Policies Impacting Hunger: